-Jasmine plant care is easy with varieties like Jasminum polyanthum a tropical plant that hails from China where it grows wild without a care.
+Jasmine plant care is easy with varieties like Jasminum polyanthum a tropical plant hailing from China where it grows wild without care.

 The Jasminum has become popular in the United States as a container plant for a sheltered setting.

 The pretty vining plant grows nicely as a hanging plant or over a small wire structure or as a flowering trellis plant and produces lovely, sweet-smelling blooms once or twice annually.

 In this article, we will share information on choosing, caring for and propagating the beautiful Jasmine vine as an indoor plant.